Dianne Feinstein announces she won't run for reelection in 2024 – KION546

 “I am announcing today I will not run for reelection in 2024 but intend to accomplish as much for California as I can through the end of next year when my term ends,” Feinstein said in a statement.

+“A legend in California as the first woman senator, a legend in this Senate.
+She was the leader on so many different issues: assault weapons, environment, women’s rights and so much else,” he said.

+Though she was a proud native of one of the most famously liberal cities in the country, Feinstein earned a reputation over her years in the Senate as someone eager to work across the aisle with Republicans, and at times sparked pushback and criticism from progressives.

-In her statement, Feinstein said, “Even with a divided Congress, we can still pass bills that will improve lives.
+In her statement released on Tuesday, Feinstein said, “Even with a divided Congress, we can still pass bills that will improve lives.
 Each of us was sent here to solve problems.
 That’s what I’ve done for the last 30 years, and that’s what I plan to do for the next two years.
 My thanks to the people of California for allowing me to serve them.”

 The-CNN-Wire